Kingloo/Storm/README.md

 A programme that notifies you when a live stream begins.

-Supports: Twitch, Mixlr, Ustream, Hitbox.
+Supports: Twitch, Mixlr, Ustream, Hitbox, Beam.pro

-Run the programme and StormUrls.txt will appear in your Documents directory.
+F11 opens the file where stream URLs are stored.

-Paste in the user's account page URL - e.g. http://twitch.tv/purgegamers - only one per line.
+Paste in the user's account page URL - e.g. http://twitch.tv/purgegamers - one per line.

-Close and relaunch.

-Every 3 minutes it will poll to see if they have started streaming.
+F12 will reload the file.

+Polls every 3 minutes.

 When it detects that a stream has started, a notification will pop up in the upper right of the screen accompanied by a familiar Windows noise.

-Requires livestreamer installed.
+Double click to open in browser (Twitch will attempt to launch livestreamer).

 F5 to refresh

-F11 to open the streams file

-F12 to reload streams and automatically refreshes